 Help with Grammar and Writing

 - Grammarly.
-A lifesaver for me because English is not my first language.
-I cannot write without it.
+A paid membership and a lifesaver for me because English is not my first language.
+I cannot write without it!

 Cashback Accounts and Loyalty programs